 (Forgive me if I missed anything huge!
 I’ve been gone for eight years.
 Teach me what you know about Kentucky, and!
 Go Cards.)

 Lindsay Sainlar used to work with us here at Ploughshares while she was getting her MFA in creative nonfiction at Emerson College.
-Now she’s working for Big Bird down in Kentucky, and trying to pay back her student loans by betting on the ponies.subscribe to Ploughshares?
+Now she’s working for Big Bird down in Kentucky, and trying to pay back her student loans by betting on the ponies.Might we be so bold as to suggest that you subscribe to Ploughshares?